Nikovash/bitoreum-builder/docs/usage-guide.md

 You will be asked:

 ```
-Clone from 'main' or specify a branch name (case-sensitive)? [main/branch-name]:
+Clone from a specific a branch or  tagname (case-sensitive) [branch OR tag-name]:
 ```

-- Type `main` for the default branch.
+- Default is `main` branch
+- Type any vaild branch name EXAMPLE `dev`
-- Or enter a valid branch name (case-sensitive) to use a specific fork branch.
+- Or enter any valid branch name (case-sensitive) to use a specific branch
+- Tagas are also now vaild EXAMPLE `v4.1.0.0`

 ---